"If you can create a sense of community in your business and work, you have a winner." - Claude Chouinard

 The only way to not become your product is to duplicate or clone yourself with your people!
 At one point, a long time ago, Iyan said to me, “You’re the boss.
 You need to be like a spider.
 You are the spider and you have many legs.
 It’s not you, it’s the legs that make things move.”
 The legs are my management team.

-I said years ago that if anything, in Bali, we need to invest in people, in human resources.
+I said years ago that if anything, in Bali, we need to invest in human resources.
 Our team are very young, they are all gung ho and ready to learn.
 They know all the gadgets and technology - they were raised with it.
-I was not, I am 60.
+I was not, I am 61.
 I try to stay open to learning about technology from them, but I don’t need to know everything.
 I only want to know enough to understand it.
 It’s their job to follow what is happening on Facebook and Instagram, and it’s always changing.
-I have one girl that studies Google.
+I have one staff that tries to keep up to date with Google.
 Any news, she knows what’s happening.
 I always employ people who know more than me as much as possible, it is fantastic!

 Do you think you would have answered these questions the same 30 years ago?

 No, no no. That is one of the advantages of aging!
-You learn how to let go of things.
+You learn how to let go of things and slowly, you become wiser in your decision making.

 Would you say that you don’t let the ego get in the way too much?